cryptosphere/ordo/README.md

 * Binary data is encoded using Base32
 * Spaces, not tabs.
 Trailing whitespace is not allowed.

-The `id-scheme` field allows us to compute a content hash which uniquely identifies this certificate.
-This particular cert has chosen to identify itself by its Blake2b hash.
-So its public ID is the following URI:
+We identify individual certificates using a content hashing scheme inspired by RFC6920 "Naming Things with Hashes".
+The following URI uniquely identifies this particular certificate:

 ```
-ordo.id+blake2b:lwxgjvaph2mode3zhrogwdhobuuaej4buc5nl6kbqiubshozocda
+ordo.id:///blake2b;lwxgjvaph2mode3zhrogwdhobuuaej4buc5nl6kbqiubshozocda
 ```

 This URI acts as a sort of universally unique identifier, and also